-In addition to EcoVadis, Array also uses CDP to evaluate our CSR Management System.
+In addition to EcoVadis, Array also uses CDP to evaluate our CSR Management System, for all of our business divisions globally.
 CDP is a third party assessment aimed at evaluating a company's effective management of carbon and climate change risk.
 Companies respond to CDP by answering a series of questions related the following categories: Governance, Business & Financial Planning, Risk Management Process, Opportunity & Risk Disclosure, Value Chain Engagement, Targets, Scope 1, 2, & 3 Emissions, Energy and Emissions Reduction Initiatives.
 Reponses are assessed and company will be assigned a score in the Disclosure, Awareness, Management or Leadership band.

 Array has been an active participant of CDP since 2016.
-For the last few years we have maintained an awareness level rating.
-However, in 2019 Array was able to measurably improve and reports our processes which led to a significant improvement, resulting in score of "A-" in the Leadership band (see Figure 9 below).
-This jump places Array in the top 6% of companies globally and marks a significant performance improvement from prior years.
-Array was able to far exceed the average score of "C" in our manufacturing category.
-This score covers all Array locations, except Europe - Willson & Brown - which will be included in our 2020 year end submission (to be submitted in 2021).
+For the last few years, we have maintained an awareness level rating.
+Through 2021, Array maintained our score of "A-" in the Leadership band (see Figure 9 below).
+This places Array in the top 12% of companies globally, and far exceeds the 2021 industry average of "C".
+These results

-Figure 9: 2019 CDP Results
+Figure 9: 2021 CDP Results